Ways You Can Cultivate A Creative And Strong Rooted Childhood

 I began to seek out programs that worked with our family lifestyle and natural rhythms.

-I am now at the beginning of a new homeschool journey with my two youngest children, and it feels marvelous to choose options that align with our family’s overall goals.
+I am now at the beginning of a new homeschool journey with my two youngest children.
+And it feels marvelous to choose options that align with our family’s overall goals.
 I was inclined to try something entirely new.
 Something unique.
-We have recently started preschool with them, but we prefer a more natural approach to learn now versus an overly structured curriculum.
+We prefer a more natural approach to learning now versus an overly structured curriculum.

 I also found this lovely resource at the perfect time.
 I am a huge advocate for creating a heritage for your family.
 Traditions, meals, and memories that our family will remember and hopefully repeat in years to come.